chreekat/gjallarbru/README.md

     The templates themselves must require no modification.
     Dropping the HTML/CSS into template dirs should require no more work than calling generated functions with the right parameters.
+3. Regardless of surface language, use a simple, standards-compliant "core" language.

+    Supporting sophisticated UIs may spur the development of syntactic sugar for "widgets" or other abstractions.
+No matter what this surface language develops into, it must always be desugared to valid HTML5 and CSS3.